To serve Chinese community with a shared vision and resources.

 Yongtian is a Sr. Security Consultant in Kaiser Permanente.
 He graduated from USTC (University of Science and Technology of China) and received a Master degree in Information Security.
 His career covers Internet security, application security and network security.
 He is an enthusiastic community volunteer actively participating in all kinds of community services.

-Alisha, a senior at Portland's Lincoln High, was named one of the nation's 10 top teen volunteers in 2016.
+Alisha, a freshman and Cameron Impact Scholar at Stanford University, was named one of the nation's 10 top teen volunteers in 2016, received Spirit of Portland Awards as Young Leader of the Year in 2017.
 She has created and led a large nonprofit, Kids First Project, devoted to helping homeless youth break the generational cycle of poverty.

 For her work, she was appointed by Mayor Hales to be the first high school student in history to serve as City of Portland’s Human Rights Commissioner.